 Within Painted Cave there are multiple chambers, each narrower with less light, like descending into a beautiful puzzle.
 Colorful lichen and algae give Painted Cave its name.

 A paddle through sea caves, combined with a paddle out under the sun — with glorious views of high cliffs, swaying kelp forests, and wide skies makes for an unforgettable kayaking experience.

-There are three options available for kayaking at the Channel Islands National Park.
+There are three options available for kayaking at Channel Islands National Park.

 - Visitors who prefer a guided kayak tour may book a tour with Santa Barbara Adventure Company or Channel Islands Kayak Center.

 - Visitors who own kayaks and have ocean kayaking experience can choose to bring them on their trip.
 Personal kayaks must comply with Island Packers policies.